YosefWel/Apple-Clone/Apple Clone/README.md

 # Apple-Clone

-Apple.com clone web app that is built using React.js and Node.js
+A clone of the Apple.com website built using React.js for the front end and Node.js for the back end.
 # Motivation

-I wanted to recreate the apple.com website using node for my back end and react for my front end.
+I aimed to recreate the Apple.com website to enhance my skills by utilizing Node.js for the back end and React.js for the front end.